ExitValue.ai

 What Is Your Home Health Agency Worth?

 Home health is one of healthcare's fastest-growing M&A sectors.
-Single-branch agencies sell for 3-6x EBITDA.
-Regional platforms with strong star ratings command 9-12x EBITDA.
+Single-branch agencies sell for platform-tier earnings multiples.
+Regional platforms with strong star ratings command platform-tier earnings multiples.

 Growing